frenck/spook/documentation/integrations/automation.md

 If you have an idea on how to further enhance this integration, for example, by adding a new service, entity, or repairs detection; feel free to [let us know in our discussion forums](https://github.com/frenck/spook/discussions).

 Are you stuck using these new features?
-Or maybe you've run into a bug??
+Or maybe you've run into a bug?
 Please check the [](../support) page on where to go for help.